iBERT: Interpretable Embeddings via Sense Decomposition: Method

 We apply the InfoNCE loss to encourage closeness between $s$ and $s^+$, while pushing $s$ away from $s^-$.
 Pooling weights $\pi_\ell(\tau)$ are shared between the anchor and positive, encouraging consistent sense-axis usage for stylistically similar inputs.

-To ensure architectural parity, we also train \emph{Vanilla-BERT} and then \emph{Vanilla-SBERT} baselines using the two-stage setup: a BERT-base model pretrained on the same 5\% FineWeb slice, followed by contrastive fine-tuning on anchored triplets.
+To ensure architectural parity, we also train \emph{BERT} and then \emph{SBERT} baselines using the two-stage setup: a BERT-base model pretrained on the same 5\% FineWeb slice, followed by contrastive fine-tuning on anchored triplets.
 This controls for pretraining variance and isolates the contribution of our multi-sense architecture.

-\paragraph{Model size.} iBERT-v1–v3 has 171.4M parameters and Vanilla-SBERT has 149.7M.
+\paragraph{Model size.} iBERT-v1–v3 has 171.4M parameters and SBERT has 149.7M.
 Inference is approximately 2\% slower owing to sense composition.
-Tradeoffs are discussed in \autoref{sec:limitations}.
+Tradeoffs are discussed in Section \ref{sec:limitations}.